open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/database.md

 **[1]:** In some SQL databases, the database name to be used is called "schema name".

 **[4]:** When setting this to an SQL keyword, it is not recommended to attempt any client-side parsing of `db.statement` just to get this property, but it should be set if the operation name is provided by the library being instrumented.
 If the SQL statement has an ambiguous operation, or performs more than one operation, this value may be omitted.

-**[5]:** To reduce cardinality, the value for `db.operation` should have parameters removed or substituted.
-The resulting value should be a low-cardinality value represeting the statement or operation being executed on the database.
+**[5]:** To reduce cardinality, the value for `db.operation` should include placeholders instead of actual parameter values.
+The resulting value should be low-cardinality and represent the statement or operation being executed on the database.
 It may be a stored procedure name (without arguments), operation name, etc.

 ### Call-level labels for specific technologies